Is WordPress not sending the password reset email from your website?

 Here, you’ll find all default WordPress notifications divided into sections.
 You can simply turn off the toggle next to each setting to stop receiving email notifications.

 And that’s it.
-Now you’ve fixed WordPress not sending the password reset emails from your website!
+Now you’ve fixed WordPress not sending the password reset emails from your website so your users can easily create new passwords!

 Next, Set Up Push Notifications in WordPress